makzef/firefox-photon-userchrome/README.md

 # Restore classic Photon look on Firefox 91+ (with some extra modification)

 1. Enable `userChrome.css` by setting `toolkit.legacyUserProfileCustomizations.stylesheets` preference value to `true` in `about:config` (put it in address bar).
+    > Skip this step if using file `user.js` from this repo (it already include necessary value for `toolkit.legacyUserProfileCustomizations.stylesheets`)
-2. Copy the `chrome` folder into your profile folder.
+2. Copy the `chrome` folder (also optionaly `user.js` file) into your profile folder.
 You can easily find it by going to `about:support` address and clicking open directory near `Profile Directory` line.
     > **Optional:** Change the `browser.tabs.tabMinWidth` preference value to `76`, which is the default value on Photon.

 # Screenshots